 To keep running fun, listen to music or podcasts while you run.
 You can multi-task on your run or just enjoy your favorite songs.
 It’s a great way to make running something you look forward to.
 Use the run/walk method described below an be sure you’re enjoying your runs.

-Now that we have some ideas on how a training plan works, let’s look at sample running schedule for beginners.
+Now that we have some ideas on how a beginner running plan works, let’s look at a sample running schedule for beginners.

 Take some deep breaths while you do your squats so that you can catch your breath.

 After you’ve done your 30-minute walk or run, stretch to cool down.
 Stretching for a cool down is just as important as your workout.
 We need to make sure we are taking care of our muscles and allowing them to recover so we can stick to our training schedule.

 When you’re finished, take a downward dog stretch.
 If that’s too deep of a stretch for you, place your hands on an elevated platform.

 While you’re in the stretch, pedal through your feet to stretch out your calves while you stretch.

 We’re going to take 4 movements total, 4 rounds.
 Rest 3 minutes in between.
 Again, if weight loss is one of your running goals, strength training is going to be highly effective.
 Cross-training reduces risk of injury, and makes you stronger in the long run.

 To start, we’ll take shoulder taps.
 Take a plank on your hands.
 Your hands can be on the ground or up on an elevated platform.

 From there, tap one hand to the opposite shoulder for 20 reps total.
 Try not to let your hips swing side to side when you do this.